 Disc Duplication and File Conversions

-Disc duplications, file conversions and webcasting projects take up to two weeks to complete.
-Also copies of CDs and DVDs can be made.
+CD or DVD duplications and file conversions can take up to 2 business days to complete.
 VHS tapes can be converted to DVD, and DVDs and miniDV tapes can be converted to various streaming file formats.

 If a presenter has been invited to participate in a class or event from a remote location, a telephone call by which a caller can speak with several people at the same time can be made with Miami Law’s conference phone.
 Two microphones capture the speakers in the conference room, while the audio of the caller can be piped in through the room's sound system.